olajio/es_role_updates/readme.md

 - Check `QUICK_START.md` for quick examples
 - Look at your log files - they're very detailed
 - Check the Elasticsearch documentation on roles and CCS

-Still stuck?
-Talk to whoever gave you this script - they probably know your specific setup better than a generic README does.

-## License

-This is an internal tool.
-Use it responsibly, don't break production, and always have backups.